cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/on-demand/getting-started.md

     system is **PERSISTENT-FILE-SYSTEM**, the directory is created at `/home/ubuntu/PERSISTENT-FILE-SYSTEM`. **Data not stored in this directory is erased once you terminate your instance and cannot be recovered.**

+!!! tip
+    this is a test. this is only a test.

 ## Can I pause my instance instead of terminating it?